-Studio class focused on tools and strategies used in designing scenery for the stage.
-Design techniques presented include approaches to text analysis, design research methods, creating a conceptual point of view, and visual communication skills of drawing, painting, and scale model making.
+Studio class focused on tools and strategies used to design scenery for the stage.
+Design techniques presented include approaches to text analysis, design research methods, creating a conceptual point of view, and visual communication skills of drawing, painting. and scale model making.
 Emphasis on collaborative aspects of theatre set design.
-Prerequisite: THA 110, 130, 125, ART 133, or permission of the instructor.
+Prerequisite: THA 125 and (THA 110 or ART 133), or permission of the instructor.
 Offered in alternate years.
-EV and NU.
+NU and EV only.